ciscu/logs-analysis/README.md

 ```
 ### 2.3 Views

-In order to run some of the queries 3 views must be created.
+In order to run some of the queries we need to create 3 views.

 #### 2.3.1 **errors** view